 Think about what actually keeps you running.
 If you want competition, go social with Strava.
 If you are just starting, a structured plan like Couch to 5K or guided runs from Nike Run Club will serve you well.
 If your real struggle is finding the motivation to head out the door in the first place, an app that rewards the effort, like Fitcoin, is the one that keeps you coming back.

 You do not have to pick just one.
-Because Fitcoin reads from Apple Health and Android Health Connect, you can track a run in Strava or on your watch and still earn rewards for it.
+Because Fitcoin reads from Apple Health and Google Health Connect, you can track a run in Strava or on your watch and still earn rewards for it.
 The effort counts either way.

 Frequently Asked Questions